 R. And we shall never hope in vain.

-The Collect of the Week: Proper 19 The Sunday closest to September 14
+The Collect of the Week: Sixth Sunday after the Epiphany

-and rule our hearts; through Jesus Christ our Lord, who lives
+you both in will and deed; through Jesus Christ our Lord,

 The Collect of the Day: A Collect for Peace(Tuesday)